panariellop/mathcad_auto/README.md

 <li>Click the Previous or Next buttons to scroll the equipment listed in your excel file. </li>
 <li>Click the "Preview Calculation Outputs" button to preview the output values.
 <li>Click the Generate button and provide a file name to generate a report for the equipment.
 You do not need to provide a filename if you are generating a report for all equipment entries.</li>
 <li>The application is processing your request once you click a buttion.
-A confirmation popup will appear when the processing is complete.
-Please be patient - the Mathcad API is a little slow.</li>
+A confirmation popup will appear when the processing is complete.</li>
 </ul>
 </br>
 <b>Note: all generated reports are saved in the folder called "mathcad_automation_output".</b>